 Under the terms of this licence, you may copy, redistribute and adapt the work for non-commercial purposes, provided the work is appropriately cited, as indicated below.
-In any use of this work, there should be no suggestion that ICM endorses any specific organisation, products or services.
+In any use of this work, there should be no suggestion that ICM endorses any specific organization, products or services.
 The use of the ICM logo is not permitted.
 If you adapt the work, then you must license your work under the same or equivalent Creative Commons licence.
 If you create a translation of this work, you should add the following disclaimer along with the suggested citation: "This translation was not created by the International Confederation of Midwives (ICM).
 ICM is not responsible for the content or accuracy of this translation.
-The original English edition shall be the binding and authentic edition".
+The original English/French/Spanish editions published by the ICM shall be the binding and authentic editions".